 - The interfaces that are internal to a Service Provider Network or Chatbot Platform.
-This includes the interfaces between the Service Provider Network and the Chatbot Platform for the case where both are provided by the same Service Provider. - The interface between Chatbot and Chatbot Platform - The Chatbots' logic - The interaction of Chatbots with xMS messaging
+This includes the interfaces between the Service Provider Network and the Chatbot Platform for the case where both are provided by the same Service Provider. - The interfaces between Chatbots and Verification Authorities and the interfaces between Verification Authorities and RCS Service Provider networks.
+Those interfaces are based on business processes rather than technical procedures. - The interface between Chatbot and Chatbot Platform - The Chatbots' logic - The interaction of Chatbots with xMS messaging - The Service Provider Chatbot Directory Function logic i.e. which entries will be returned based on the provided parameters and the information obtained from the Chatbot Platform Directory Function and in which order those entries will be returned